Understand Medicare Part C in Colorado

-- In 2019, there were 49 Medicare Advantage Plans available in Colorado.
+- In 2023, there are 100 Medicare Advantage Plans available in Colorado.

-Designed to be an all-in-one solution, Medicare Advantage Plans are offered by approved private insurance companies.
-They include all of the coverage requirements of Original Medicare Part A and Part B, with some advantages.
+Designed to be an all-in-one solution, Medicare Advantage Plans are offered by Medicare-approved private insurance companies.
 There are several types of Medicare Advantage Plans available, depending on your insurance provider and location.
-Learn the differences between these plans and how they affect your coverage so you can make the right choice for your medical situation.
+Learn the differences between these plans and how they affect your coverage so that you can make the right choice for your medical situation.

 Medicare Advantage Plans in Colorado